IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/basic_concepts.rst

 * **Queue**
    A queue is needed to schedule the execution of any computation or data copying on the device.
-Queue construction requires specifying a device and contextual targeting that device as well as additional properties, such as whether profiling information should be collected or submitted tasks are executed in the order in which they were submitted.
+Queue construction requires specifying a device and a context targeting that device as well as additional properties, such as whether profiling information should be collected or submitted tasks are executed in the order in which they were submitted.

 * **Event**
    Holds information related to computation or data movement operation scheduled for the execution on a queue.
-That can be its execution status or profiling information if the queue, to which the task is submitted, is allowed for the collection of such information.
+An event can store the execution status or profiling information if the queue, to which the task is submitted, is allowed for the collection of such information.
 Events can be used to specify task dependencies or to synchronize host and devices.